 Introducing your wedding pianist in France

 Looking for a wedding pianist in or around the Dordogne?
 Someone who can play during the ceremony, then afterwards for cocktails?
-And who plays with a cellist, double-bass player, jazz singer, five-piece rock/pop cover band, and a blues band?
+And who plays with a cellist, double-bass player, jazz singer, and five-piece rock/pop cover band?
 Just to give you a few of the many options available.

 You’ve found him.

 I’m based in the heart of Nouvelle Aquitaine but can travel anywhere, within reason.
 I also teach, if you want to learn how to play the songs you love without going through formal training.

 When you really need a wedding pianist